Obsessive-Compulsive Disorder (OCD)

 What is obsessive-compulsive disorder?

-Obsessive-compulsive disorder (OCD) is an illness that causes people to have unwanted thoughts (obsessions) and to repeat certain behaviors (compulsions) over and over again.
+Obsessive-compulsive disorder (OCD) is a mental health disorder, such as anxiety disorder or depression.
+It causes people to have unwanted thoughts (obsessions) and to repeat certain behaviors (compulsions) over and over again.
 We all have habits and routines in our daily lives, such as brushing our teeth before bed.
 However, for people with OCD, patterns of behavior get in the way of their daily lives.

 Most people with OCD know that their obsessions and compulsions make no sense, but they can’t ignore or stop them.